devfire/corrosion/README.md

 ### Key Characteristics

-- **Connection-Level**: Latency is applied once per connection, not per packet
+- **Connection-Level Only**: Latency is applied **once per connection during establishment**, not per packet or data transfer
-- **Transparent**: The client sees normal TCP behavior, just slower
+- **Initial Delay**: Simulates connection setup delays (DNS, routing, handshake) rather than ongoing transmission delays
+- **Transparent**: Once connected, data flows at normal speed - the client only experiences the initial connection delay
 - **Configurable**: All parameters (delay, randomness, probability) are adjustable
-- **Realistic**: Simulates real network conditions where some connections are slower than others
+- **Realistic for Connection Issues**: Simulates real network conditions where connection establishment is slow but data transfer is normal

-This design effectively simulates network latency conditions that applications might encounter in production, making it useful for testing how systems handle slow or unreliable network connections.
+This design is particularly useful for testing how applications handle slow connection establishment, connection timeouts, and initial response delays, but does not simulate ongoing network latency during data transfer.

 ## Architecture